idanalyzer/id-analyzer-nodejs/README.md

 ![Sample ID](https://www.idanalyzer.com/img/sampleid1.jpg)

-The sample code below will extract data from this sample Driver License issued in California, and check whether it is real or fake.
+The sample code below will extract data from this sample Driver License issued in California, compare it with a [photo of Lena](https://upload.wikimedia.org/wikipedia/en/7/7d/Lenna_%28test_image%29.png), and check whether the ID is real or fake.

 ```javascript
 const IDAnalyzer = require("idanalyzer");